-Particulars Less than 1 year Between 1 and 2 years Between 2 and 5 years Total Trade payables 108,641,511 - - 108,641,511 Lease liabilities 183,690 - - 183,690 Other financial liabilities 11,624,298 - - 11,624,298 Total non-derivative liabilities 120,449,499 - - 120,449,499
+Particulars .
+Less than I year Between I and Z years Between 2 and 5 years Total Trade payables 108,641,511 108,641,511 Lease liabilities 183,690 - 183,690 Other financial liabilities 11,624,298 11,624,298 Total non-derivative liabilities 120,449,499 - 120,449,499

-The table below provides details regarding the contractual maturities of significant financial liabilities as at March 31, 2020:
+The rath, before provides details recognize the contractual maturities of significant financial liabilities as at March 31, 2020;

-The table below provides details regarding the contractual maturities of significant financial liabilities as at March 31, 2020: Particulars Less than 1 year Between 1 and 2 years Between 2 and 5 years Total Borrowings 50,000,000 250,000,000 - 300,000,000 Lease liabilities 307,142 133,243 95,900 536,285 Trade payables 196,078,415 - 196,078,415 Other financial liabilities 26,602,785 - 100,000 26,702,785 Total non-derivative liabilities 272.988.342 250,133,243 195,900 523,317,485
+Particulars Between 1 and 2 years Between 2 and 5 years Total Borrowings 50,000,000 250,000,000 - 300,000,000 Lease liabilities 307,142 133,243 95,900 536,285 196,078,415 - 196,078,415 Trade payables 26,602,785 100,000 26,702,785 Other financial liabilities 272,988,342 250,133,243 195,900 523,317,485 Total non-derivative liabilities #1 E40 CO (E 1 E

-Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, such as equity price risk and commodity risk.
+Market risk is the risk that the fair value of future eash flows of a financial instrument will fluctuate because of changes in market prices.
+Market risk comprises three types of risk; interest rate risk, currency risk and other price risk, such as equity price risk and commodity risk.
 Financial instruments affected by market risk include loans and borrowings, deposits, investments measured at FVTPL and derivative financial instruments.

-Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate risk is the tisk that the fair value or future each flows of a financial instrument will fluctuate because of changes in market interest rates.
 There are no significant borrowings on the financial statements.
 Hence, there is no significant concentration of interest rate risk.

 The Company operates internationally and is exposed to foreign exchange risk arising from foreign currency transactions, primarily with respect to the USD.
 Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities denominated in a currency that is not the Company's functional currency (INR).
-The Company evaluates its exchange rate exposure arising from these transactions and enters into foreign exchange forward contracts to hedge forecasted cash flows denominated in foreign currency and mitigate such exposure.
+The Company evaluates its exchange rate exposure arising from these transactions and enters into foreign exchange forward contracts to hedge forecasted cash flows denominated in foreign currency and mitigate such